henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-21-experimental approach to understand the kalman filter.md

 3. update tracker using matched proposals

 And more detailed problems that are harder to notice.
-4. Do we convert multi models?
+4. __Do we convert multi models?
 When?
-How?
+How?__

+   We convert a point model to a box model if a lidar observation is associated.
+   This will be achieved by keep the speed and acceleration from point model, added the shape information from lidar detection.

+   We convert a box model to a point model if lidar observation hasn't been associated for several frames beyond a threshold.
+   This will be achieved by removing the shape information.

-5. Should we merge multi models?
+5. __Should we merge multi models?
 When?
-How?
+How?__

+   We will merge multi models if duplicated, if both point model and box model exists and the direction match, we will merge them to a box model.

+   For the case where there are multiple box model with different orientation, we should not merge them.

-6. Do we associate trackers with all models to proposals from all sensors?
+6. __Do we associate trackers with all models to proposals from all sensors?__

+   For now yes.

 And a problem specific for lidar.How to handle multiple proposals from detection of a single object?
 For example, when we get a set of points of a line, it can be any of the edges of a car, thus multiple proposals can be proposed from it.
 By how to handle it, we really means
-7. Do we initialize a tracker for each proposal?
+7. __Do we initialize a tracker for each proposal?__

    Yes, when no more information.

-8. Do we treat them as separate observation or related?
+8. __Do we treat them as separate observation or related?__

    Related if from single detection, we only associate the most matched pair.

-9. How do we reduce the number of trackers when new information is available?
+9. __How do we reduce the number of trackers when new information is available?__

+   Direction check.

 Writing these down really helped organizing them :p